-Alexis Boaz brings her analytical skills and client-focused approach to represent and advise a diverse group of health care clients, including health plans, clinical laboratories, pharmaceutical companies, pharmacy benefit managers, pharmacy chains, telehealth providers, medical device companies, providers and provider groups, hospitals and health systems, management services organizations, trade associations, and other clients.
+Attorney Alexis Boaz brings her analytical skills and client-focused approach to represent and advise a diverse group of health care clients, including health plans, clinical laboratories, pharmaceutical companies, pharmacy chains, telehealth providers, medical device companies, hospitals and health systems, management services organizations, and other clients.

 Alexis focuses her work on regulatory due diligence, regulatory counseling, and policy and legislative analysis.
 She walks clients through:

-- compliance with the No Surprises Act and state surprise and balance billing laws, particularly on matters impacting providers, facilities, and clinical laboratories;
+- provider and facility-side compliance with the No Surprises Act and state surprise and balance billing laws, particularly on matters impacting providers, facilities, and clinical laboratories;

 - all health regulatory aspects of mergers, acquisitions, other health care transactions;